farhannysf/sentry-bot/README.md

 I was inspired to create this project after witnessing many unhandled exception occurence on my colleague's web app for his Computer Science Bachelor thesis project.
 My colleague and I also experienced few crashes on our other web app project already in production environment, which I did not notice right away during the time of incident and took a considerable delay in time until I become aware of it.
 I asked my other colleague if Sentry can post webhook alert to Discord but it turned out that there is no native Discord integration available yet.
-The existing method is using Slack integration modified to use Discord webhook endpoint, which is ugly, unformatted and requires paid Team billing plans.
+The existing method is to use Slack integration modified to use Discord webhook endpoint, which is ugly, unformatted and requires paid Team billing plans.
-Then, I decided that it is in the best interest of good software engineering principle to create and democratize the mean to get notified of software errors in real-time and collaboratively in a more accessible way to enable quality Agile development and deliver fix faster than ever.
+Then, I decided that it is in the best interest of good software engineering principle to create and democratize the means to get notified of software errors in real-time and collaboratively in a more accessible way to enable quality Agile development and deliver fix faster than ever.

 Moreover, I hope that this app would be adopted by US Air Force Gaming community and every other agencies across DoD informally in respect to #AccelerateChange directive through bolstering Cuture Change in adopting collaborative Agile approach to software engineering, which I believe would be more effective if you also do it outside the professional domain in your spare time.
 For example, this is great for personal projects or hobbies which you can easily integrate to your informal Discord gaming channel community and collaborate with your peers without having to pay for Sentry Team billing plans or having to use your organization account.